Sunflower Growing Guide

 3.2 Soil Preparation

-- Any plant residues are incorporated by ploughing , to increase the organic matter.
-Disc Harrow
+Any plant residues are incorporated during plowing to increase organic matter.

 3.3.1 Sowing season